qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

   +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
   |           n_entries           |                  (2 bytes)
   +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-  For each entry (80 bytes):
+  For each entry (84 bytes):
       [ 8] user_id              (8-byte hash, Section 3.3)
       [ 8] timeout
       [64] entry_signature
+      [ 4] profile_version
 ```

-* `origin_node_index` is the index in the node index space of the
+* `origin_node_id` is the 8-byte ID (Section 3.3) of the host the
-  host the manifest belongs to.
+  manifest belongs to.
+Earlier drafts carried a node-space index
+  here; the full ID is used instead because a request/response
+  exchange can span an index rebinding (Section 3.7), and because
+  the response is link-local, so no index translation applies.
 * `manifest_version` is a 32-bit counter incremented on any change to
   the entry list.
 Comparison uses circular arithmetic (Section 6.2)
   scaled to 32 bits.